eXascaleInfolab/PyExPool/README.md

 		after the joining or termination.
 	failures: [JobInfo]  - failed (terminated or crashed) jobs with timestamps.
-		NOTE: failures contain both terminated, crashed jobs that jobs completed with non-zero return code excluding the jobs terminated by timeout that have set .restartonto (will be restarted)
+		NOTE: failures contain both terminated, crashed jobs that jobs completed with non-zero return code excluding the jobs terminated by timeout that have set .rsrtonto (will be restarted)
 	tasks: set(Task)  - tasks associated with the sheduled jobs
 	"""